deep2universe/ChromePoseDream/README.md

 ### Hands track from border
 The yellow ray is connected to the right hand.
-The red beam is connected to the left hand.
+The red ray is connected to the left hand.
 If the hands are too far away from the edge, the connection is interrupted.
 ![show ](assets/handTrackFromBorder.png)